gabetucker2/gostack/tutorials/race.md

  Welcome to the race!

- Assume you would like to...
+ Assuming you would like to...

    A) ...make a list representing a non-duplicating set of values from a map where its keys are either "Key A", 2.5, or "Michael Keaton"